smoxy-io/news-github-pages/source/tech/2024-11-16-teslas-4680-battery-cell-will-never-be-.md

 cover:
 draft: false
 top: false
-preview: A chairman from China-based battery giant CATL recently cast doubt on Tesla's 4680 battery cell, saying that he didn't think it would be...
+preview: "A chairman from China-based battery giant CATL recently cast doubt on Tesla's 4680 battery cell, saying that he didn't think it would be..."
 type: post
 hide: false
 toc: false